thomasdao/goal/README.md

 }
 ```

-`redisCache` is just instance of `goal.Cacher` interface.
+`redisCache` is an instance of `goal.Cacher` interface.
 By calling `goal.RegisterCacher`, goal can use the cacher to quickly get and set your data into cache.
 If you use Memcached or other type of cache, just implement Cacher interface for your respective cache and register it with Goal.

 # Authentication